 Click Add To Basket at the bottom of the screen, and click OK in the resulting confirm message dialog box.

-Go to Test Mode > Basket, then locate and select the Very High Speed Internet item in the left panel.
+Go to Browse Basket, then locate and select the Very High Speed Internet item in the left panel.

 Select the Heavy Internet Access service option in the Class of Service panel.